Australian pet insurance can be a confusing web of tricks and traps – yet it can still provide valuable protection to many pet owners.

 Start shopping for pet insurance, and you may be surprised to discover that there are more than 20 brands to choose from – finally an Australian market with a bit of competition!

 Take a look at the fine print (and you should get used to doing that a lot), and you’ll quickly discover that choice is just an illusion.
 There are actually only two pet insurance underwriters in Australia – Allianz (which backs the PetPlan and Guide Dogs brands) and Hollard/Petsure (Woolworth’s, Medibank, Bow Wow Meow, and pretty much everyone else).

 The pet insurance brands are all effectively marketing companies.
 All of the insurance, claims processing and administrative work is performed by these two big behemoths.
 The good news is regardless of which brand you choose, policies are backed by two of the largest insurers on the planet.

-Top Tip: Compare pet insurance plans to find the cheapest plan and beat them at their own game!
+Top Tip: Compare pet insurance plans to find how plans compare and beat them at their own game!

 Secret #2 – Some Insurance Plans Pocket Triple the Commissions of Others

 Like most insurance products, every pet insurance plan includes a commission component as part of its premiums, and these commission rates must be (somewhat) disclosed in the product disclosure statement (PDS) that is provided to all prospective customers.